Sunday, June 15, 2025

 This stops streaming on Netflix today, hence my prioritization.
 All I knew going in was that it's a buddy cop action comedy based loosely on a same-name TV series -- a dramatic one, oddly enough.
 That didn't work well for Dragnet, but the movie and show of 21JS have the same moderately high IMDb rating.
 Hey, the central premise does sound ripe for laughs.

 In an unspecified modern U.S. city, wimpy geek Morton Schmidt (Jonah Hill) and book-dumb jock Greg Jenko (Channing Tatum) become unlikely friends as twenty-something cops.
-After an abortive drug bust, they are assigned to the titular address, a Korean church appropriated by the undercover division.
-Captain Dickson (Ice Cube) orders them to pose as high school students to trace the source of a dangerous new drug among the students.
-Since the duo don't study enough in advance, they accidentally swap aliases, so Schmidt takes an acting class and run track while Jenko has to learn AP chemistry.
+After an abortive drug bust, they are assigned to the titular address, where Captain Dickson (Ice Cube) orders them to pose as high school students to trace the source of a dangerous new drug among the students.
+Since the duo don't study enough in advance, they accidentally swap aliases, so Schmidt takes an acting class and runs track while Jenko has to learn AP chemistry.
 This works out better than you'd think, but they have trouble coordinating with each other, and Dickson is losing what little patience he had with them.

 Thursday, January 23, 2025